Successful Case Examples for Irvine Divorce Lawyer Brian Mullen

 Non-Parent Awarded Custody

-In November 2017, Attorney Brian Mullen obtained custody for his client, the former stepfather of an 11-year old child.
+Recently, Brian obtained custody for his client, the former stepfather of an 11-year old child.
 At the time of Brian’s initial involvement, the child’s biological parents had an open custody case in Orange County.
 However, because the child’s former stepfather was not a party to the case, Brian filed a motion to join his client as well as a motion for custody.
 The court granted the motion for joinder and set the custody motion for trial.
 The court also inquired whether the parties would be participating in a child custody evaluation where a recommendation for child custody would result.
 Brian believed that his client would perform well in such an evaluation.
 The parties stipulated to the investigation.

 Prior to the meeting with the investigator, Brian and his team provided his client with ample documentation in support of his request.
 According to his client, upon receiving these documents, the investigator noted the high quality of work that Brian and his office put into his case.
 After meeting with all parties, the custody investigator enthusiastically recommended Brian’s client to have joint legal custody with the child’s mother and sole physical custody.
 When the biological father saw the recommendations, he decided that he could not prevail and stipulated to the recommendations.